seantrue/Yapocis/doc/examples.rst

 .. code-block:: c

     interface median3x3 {
-        kernel median3x3(in int32 width, in int32 rowwidth, in float32* a, out float32* ret );
+        kernel median3x3(sizeof int a, heightof int a, in float* a, outlike a );
-        alias first as median3x3(in int32 width, in int32 rowwidth, in float32* a, in float32* ret );
+        alias first as median3x3(sizeof int a, heightof int a, in float* a, in float* ret );
-        alias step as median3x3(in int32 width, in int32 rowwidth, resident float32* a, resident float32* ret );
+        alias step as median3x3(sizeof int a, heightof int a, resident float* a, resident float* ret );
-        alias last as median3x3(in int32 width, in int32 rowwidth, resident float32* a, out float32* ret );
+        alias last as median3x3(sizeof int a, heightof int a, resident float* a, out float* ret );
     };

+The primary kernel entry point has only one visible argument to Python (the input array *a*).
+The other values are introspected at run time.

 Note the first/step/last aliases to the kernel function which hint buffers to be downloaded (*first*), used locally (*step*), and then returned (*last*).